Posts tagged Staff

 Rylan Hynes

-Communications & Editorial Director Rylan Hynes studied creative writing, visual art, and theatre at College of the Atlantic as an undergraduate.
-Rylan has worked with independent bookstores and nonprofits across the country, including Maine's own Nonesuch Books, Chicago’s celebrated Women & Children First, and poetry press Alice James Books.
-Maine Writers & Publishers Alliance (MWPA) has awarded Rylan with a 2020 Martin Dibner Fellowship, a 2022 Lit Fest Fellowship, and they are a member of MWPA’s Community Advisory Board.
-Rylan and their work were recently a finalist for the 2024 Maine Chapbook Series, Tin House’s 2024 Trans Writers Residency, and longlisted for The Masters Review's 2023 Novel Excerpt Contest.
-In 2024, Rylan will be a writer-in-residence at Monson Arts.
-When they aren't busy writing, Rylan enjoys spending time with their spouse, making art, and gardening.
+Communications & Editorial Director Rylan Hynes (they/them) studied creative writing, visual art, and theatre at College of the Atlantic as an undergraduate.
+Rylan has worked with independent bookstores and nonprofits across the country, is an alum of the Tin House Workshop, and a member of the Maine Writers & Publishers Alliance’s Community Advisory Board.
+Rylan and their work have been a finalist for multiple contests, and have received support from the Maine Writers & Publishers Alliance and Monson Arts.
+When they aren't busy writing, Rylan enjoys spending time with their husband, making art, and gardening.
+Their debut novel Grafting was published by Islandport Press in 2026.

 Read More